RolandSall/Software-Concepts/event-driven-microservices/java/README.md

 ![event-sourcing(1)](./images/event-sourcing(1).png)

-The application will implement a number of handlers that will get triggered based on the command that the application receive.
-This handler will perform a certain logic than this event will be persisted in a dedicated store.
+The application will implement a number of handlers that will get triggered based on the command that the application receives.
+This handler will perform a certain logic then this event will be persisted in a dedicated store.
 An event-sourcing handler will then be triggered to change the state of the application.
 (Check the source code for a hands-on example)